prateektakoria/lambdatest-nova/README.md

 <h3> Installation </h3>
 <p>Follow these steps to install this project on your local machine.

-- git clone https://github.com/prateektakoria/lambdatest-nova.git : Clone this repository using this command in your terminal:
+- <b>git clone https://github.com/prateektakoria/lambdatest-nova.git</b> : Clone this repository using this command in your terminal:
-- composer update : Run this command to update all the dependencies of this project
+- <b>composer update</b> : Run this command to update all the dependencies of this project
-- cp .env.example .env : Copy .env.example file to .env file using this command
+- <b>cp .env.example .env</b> : Copy .env.example file to .env file using this command
-- php artisan key:generate (This command will generate your application for the project)
+- <b>php artisan key:generate</b> (This command will generate your application for the project)
 - Update your database credentials in the .env file
-- npm install : Run this command to get all the node modules in your root directory
+- <b>npm install</b> : Run this command to get all the node modules in your root directory
-- cd /nova-components/CurrencyConverter : Run this command to go to our tools directory
+- <b>cd /nova-components/CurrencyConverter</b> : Run this command to go to our tools directory
-- npm install : Run this command to update node modules for our tool
+- <b>npm install</b> : Run this command to update node modules for our tool
 - Go to your root directory again and run migrations
-- php artisan migrate
+- <b>php artisan migrate</b>
-- php artisan serve : Start the project
+- <b>php artisan serve</b> : Start the project
 </p>